Nullu: Mitigating Object Hallucinations in Large Vision-Language Models via HalluSpace Projection: LLaVA-Bench

 \subsection{Prompt for GPT-4V Aided Evaluation}

 As we leverage LLaVA-Bench~\cite{liu2023improved} to qualitatively evaluate the overall performance using GPT-4V Aided Evaluation\footnote{\url{https://openai.com/research/gpt-4v-system-card}}, in this section, we main describe the prompt used for evaluation.
 The assessments using GPT-4V are based on the accuracy and level of detail in the responses generated by LVLMs, following the approach described~in~\cite{leng2024mitigating}.
 The specific prompt structure is detailed in Table~\ref{tab:prompt_evaluation}.
-During the evaluation, we collect the responses from two different LVLMS and then use the responses to replace the ``\{\textit{Response}\}'' in the prompt, which is then sent to GPT-4V to conduct the evaluation.
-Next, we can collect the GPT4-V Output to evaluate the accuracy and detailedness of the responses from two different LVLMs.
+During the evaluation, we collect the responses from two different LVLMs and then use the responses to replace the ``\{\textit{Response}\}'' in the prompt, which is then sent to GPT-4V for scoring.
+Next, we analyze the GPT-4V outputs to assess the accuracy and detailedness of the LVLMs' responses.
 We further provide an evaluation example in Table~\ref{tab:prompt_example} to further illustrate this process.